 - Fussiness or irritability

-When choosing a thermometer, factor in your child's age and your comfort level operating the thermometer.
+When choosing a thermometer, consider your child's age and your comfort level using the thermometer.
 When calling the doctor's office, be sure to mention the type of thermometer used, the body area from which the temperature was taken and the exact reading.

 The American Academy of Pediatrics advises parents to stop using mercury thermometers to prevent accidental poisoning.
-It is easy to drop and break a glass/mercury thermometer and tempting for children to touch or “play with” the exposed mercury.
+It is easy to drop and break a glass/mercury thermometer and tempting for children to touch the exposed mercury.

 Three recommended types of digital thermometers